-For the datasets selected from the XML domain, the comparison is not close.
+For the XML datasets selected from the XML domain, the comparison is not close.
 Neither HBGL nor HGCLR produce competitive results.
 HGCLR is unable to complete the training process on any of the XML datasets due to its $O(n^2)$ complexity, where $n$ is the number of possible labels.
-HBGL faces similar problems and does not produce results on the Amazon-670K dataset, even on the $30k$ subset of training samples.
+HBGL faces similar problems and does not produce results on the Amazon-670K dataset, even on a $30k$ subset of training samples.
 For comparison, the largest HTC dataset regarding label space is NYT with $166$ labels.
 Even the smallest XML dataset in terms of labels, AmazonCat-13K, already contains $13,330$ labels.
-While HBGL is able to complete its training and testing pipelines on the smallest datasets from the XML world - AmazonCat-13K and Wiki10-31K - it still performs considerably worse than the models from the XML domain.
-Between these two, XR-Transformer wins the comparison on the Wiki10-31K and Amazon-670K datasets, and CascadeXML performs best on AmazonCat-13K.
+While HBGL is able to complete its training and testing pipelines on the smallest datasets from the XML world, AmazonCat-13K and Wiki10-31K, it still performs considerably worse than the models from the XML domain (see Section~\ref{sec:htc-on-xml-datasets}).
+Between these two, XR-Transformer is better on the Wiki10-31K and Amazon-670K datasets, and CascadeXML performs best on AmazonCat-13K.